aprilsbloom/tweet-bot/README.md

 ## Configuration

 ![The default configuration file that is written after the app launches.
 It has sections for configuring Discord, Twitter, Tumblr, and Mastodon.](img/configuration.png)

-The configuration file by default is written within the root directory, and is aptly named `config.json`.
+The configuration file by default is written within the root directory, and is named `config.json`.

 ### Misc